 Map 8 shows the location and boundaries of zones in the UDA.
-The UDA contains 4 zones:
+The UDA contains 5 zones:

 - " Urban living

 - " Major centre

+- " Industry and business (1)

-- " Industry and business
+- " Industry and business (2)

 - " Environmental protection

 Inclusion of land within these zones does not imply that all such lands can be developed for urban purposes.
 Some land may not be available or appropriate to be developed due to local site conditions or other constraints.